 Both the 5D Mark IV and the E-M1 II are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the E-M1 II followed on from the Olympus E-M1.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 5D Mark IV vs Olympus E-M1 II

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 5D Mark IV or the Olympus E-M1 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 5D Mark IV and the Olympus E-M1 II?
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 5D Mark IV: